pn-taylor/pn-taylor.github.io/_projects/2020-11-02-trying-lofi.md

 date: 2020-11-02 10:00:00
 featured_image: '/images/lowfi.jpg'
 ---
-So, going to build my first project page for something that, in all likelihood, will take some time to come to fruition.
+Here's to building my first project page for something that, in all likelihood, will take some time to come to fruition.
 Anyway, a bit of backstory may help here.

-Last year for my birthday I bought myself an MPK Mini MK3 midi keyboard.
+Last year for my birthday I bought myself an [MPK Mini MK3](https://www.akaipro.com/mpk-mini-mk3) midi keyboard.
 I'd been mulling over what to do as a hobby outside of gaming to unwind with and occupy the mind.
 Some would say I should probably have picked something that didn't involve a computer screen but hey-ho.
 I've had it over a year now and I've barely used it mostly, I think, because I'm just not sure how to start.
 As such, its sat, on my desk shelves, occasionally brought out when I wanted to just mess around but with no focus.

 ## So Why LoFi?